inrialearninglab/website/docs/mooc/posts/MOOCouvert/Weblinkdata.md

 ---
-title: MOOC Introduction to a Web of Linked Data
+title: Introduction to a Web of Linked Data
 date: 2019-03-15
 ---
 <div class="post-header">